Growing algae synthetically

 Finding ways to grow at a commercial scale

 Founder Nusqe Spanton chose to work with the University of the Sunshine Coast Genecology Research Centre (now Centre for Bioinnovation) to develop and validate two new chloroplast expression systems that could be used for commercial applications including the large scale, rapid manufacture of genetically designed algae.
-Innovation Connections Facilitator Anna Daniel worked with them to scope the project and negotiated with the University and AusIndustry to progress it to the starting line.
+CSIRO SME Connect Facilitator Anna Daniel worked with them to scope the project and negotiated with the University to progress it to the starting line.

-Following the success in developing a multi-expressing system they then needed to further refine and optimise the system to meet their requirements for commercial feasibility.
+Following the success in developing a multi-expressing system, the company then needed to further refine and optimise the system to meet their requirements for commercial feasibility.

 Developing new commercial process and algae products